platehub/platehub.github.io/docs/content-types.md

 order: 4
 ---

-Every editable content object in Plate is basically an abstract object with no atttributes or fields.
-You will grant the abstract object editable content by defining a content type for it and adding editable [content fields](/docs/content-fields).
-Plate also adds some default content fields, depending on the content type.
+Every object in Plate consists of a content type with 0 or more attributes, named content fields.
+After defining the content type, 0 or more content fields can be defined for that content type.
+These [content fields](/docs/content-fields) will be editable for the user in the editing mode of Plate.
+Plate adds some default content fields, like `Title`, depending on the content type.

 ## About Content Types